genbtc/whatCD-API-utorrent-renamer/README.md

 I used as many comments and descriptive variable names as I could to document what is going on The naming decisions take place in Script 3 and contain MY DEFAULTS.
 In the future I will adapt this github to be more generic.

-1. Download this repository as a .zip file (button over there >>>^^^^^) and extract it to E:\rename-project\
+1. Download this repository as a .zip file (button over there >>>^^^^^) and extract it somewhere, ie: E:\rename-project\
-   If you extract it somewhere else, you will need to change all the paths in all the scripts.

 2. Create a "credentials.txt" in the scripts\ folder containing your whatcd username on the first line and your whatcd password on the second line

+3. Delete the file in the hash-grabs\ dir (I only put that there to make a blank dir on github) Then, delete the blank text file that I put in the seeding\ folder, because you will do what it says in the next step.

-3. Go on your profile on whatcd and on the bottom-right-corner, find "Seeding: [Show stats] [View] [Download]" and click the Download link to download a zipfile of all the torrents you are seeding named username's-Seeding.zip.
+4. Go on your profile on whatcd and on the bottom-right-corner, find "Seeding: [Show stats] [View] [Download]" and click the Download link to download a zipfile of all the torrents you are seeding named username's-Seeding.zip.
    This can be fairly large (52MB for 4163 files) but does not count towards your ratio.
-Open it, go  into the subfolder containing the torrents, and Extract them all to the seeding\ dir.
+Then open the .zip of torrents you downloaded, go into the subfolder containing the torrents themselves, and Extract them all to the seeding\ dir.
-   To be clear, you should have *.torrent files in \seeding\ now and nothing else.
+   To be clear, you should have *.torrent files in seeding\ now and nothing else (do not extract the summary file or the dated folder).

-4. Open the scripts 1-4 in your text editor and modify the directory paths to match up or do a bulk-find-and-replace on E:\\rename-project\\
-   Make sure you use double backslashes for your paths.
-This is how it needs to be done for python on windows.
-   Script 4 contains a path/reference to C:\Users\EOFL\Appdata\Local\utorrent\resume.dat, make sure you change "EOFL" to your username, or change the entire path to point to your resume.dat
-   Don't worry your resume file will not be written to.

-5. Delete the file in the hash-grabs\ dir (I only put that there to make a blank dir on github)

-6. Run Script 1 and 2 and wait for 2 to complete(hours).
-Each one should generate a text file in the rename-project\ parent dir.
+5. Run Script 1 and 2 and wait for 2 to complete. #2 might take hours but, don't worry, you will only have to run script 2 once.
+   Each one should generate some text files in the rename-project\ parent dir.
 You should inspect these to see what happened.
-   Also don't worry, you will only have to run script 2 once.
-   While you are waiting for script 2, open Script #3 and start reading the comments/documentation At this point you will need to figure out the renaming pattern I scripted, and modify it to suit yourself.
+   While you are waiting for script 2, open Script #3 in a text editor and start reading the comments/documentation.
+   At this point you will need to figure out the torrent renaming pattern I scripted, and modify it to suit yourself.

-7. Run Script 3.
-It will generate a text file containing the newly decided names, which you should check, and then run Script 4.
+6. Run Script 3.
+It will generate a text file ("3propernames.txt") containing the newly decided names, which you should double-check that the script made good decisions.
+   (Don't edit this file.
+You will have a chance to do that later).

+7. At this point you need to edit scripts\settings.ini and provide it the proper location to utorrent's resume.dat file.
+Do not edit anything else in there.

-8. Halfway through Script 4, it gives you the chance to modify any files in the text file "beforepath-afterpath.txt" You should examine this and
+8. Run Script 4.
+Halfway through Script 4 it will pause, and prompt you before renaming any files.
+This gives you the chance to edit any filenames in the text file "beforepath-afterpath.txt".
+   You should examine this and edit/change it to suit yourself.
+The next instructions are so you don't mess anything up while editing:
+   The format is OldPath1 / Hash1, (next line), NewPath1 / Hash1.
+The OldPath is on Line1, the NewPath is on Line2.
+Do NOT modify the OldPath or it wont be able to find it.....
+Only modify the 2nd line (The new path).
+The hash is duplicated on both lines for error checking in case the user accidentally bungles a character while editing...
+   Also the " / " was put there as a seperator, Dont Modify that either and make sure theres not extra spaces.
+   After you finish editing and save the text file, press [ENTER] to continue renaming and save the new resume.dat file as NEWDAT.dat.

-9. Shut down uTorrent, renaming your resume.dat file to resume.dat.old (remove the existing one), move the NEWDAT.dat that was created, and rename that to be the new resume.dat.
+9. Shut down uTorrent (wait a few secs-check taskman), rename your current resume.dat file to resume.dat.old (remove the existing .old), move the NEWDAT.dat file into the right location, and rename that to be the new resume.dat.
-   At this point you can run the optional script: read-BencResumedat.py which will double-check your resume-dat file and output every single torrent inside's 3 relevant bits of info ("Caption","path","Hash") to a text file "TorrentList.txt" for those who are paranoid.    (to run this optional script you need to change the path its looking for the resume.dat file at)
+   At this point you can run the optional script: "read-BencResumedat.py" which will double-check your resume-dat file and output every single torrent's 3 relevant bits of info ("Caption","path","Hash") to a text file "TorrentList.txt" for those who are paranoid.

 10. Start uTorrent, and marvel at your nicely renamed library and still seeding files :)